jonathan-bravo/hci_project/README.md

 Once confirmed, the tool button and any lines connected to it will be removed.

+### Moveing Items

+The whole canvas can be panned by clicking on the white space and dragging it around.

+Individual buttons can also be moved by clicking and dragging them.

 ### Getting a Snakefile

 Before you can generate your Snakefile, you will create a workflow by dragging